Future Watch 3 – Privacy and Social Media

 A good holistic design has multiple decision-making points reinforcing a trend.
 If you’re responding to that trend proactively, it will achieve some type of difference.
 Where we seem to be, is on things that are going, right, I want to know something about the state of this area, and then once it reaches a certain point then I’m going to go do something else.

-So no, I don’t think how our ethos and how we approach projects, how we are trying to deliver stuff and connect stuff up, is following good systems practice.
-We’re still seeing a number of poorly-designed, poorly-implemented solutions, especially in the internet space.
+So no, I don’t think the ethos and how we approach projects, how we are trying to deliver stuff and connect stuff up, is following good systems practice.
+We’re still seeing a number of poorly designed, poorly implemented solutions, especially in the internet space.

 The 5 reasons to worry about security

-The second one, privacy by design principles, that’s becoming more familiar with developers.
-We’ve got a change in EU law coming up which will enshrine this, so apps have to have privacy by design so you can be forgotten, you can consent to have none of your data being used by a particular provider or service.
+The second one, privacy by design principles, is becoming more familiar to developers.
+We’ve got a change in EU law coming up that will enshrine this, so apps have to have privacy by design so you can be forgotten, and you can consent to have none of your data being used by a particular provider or service.
 That is moving along nicely.
 We like that one.

 The lizard tail principle, I think I’m still unique in thinking in that way, but this is risk mitigation.
 Have a policy of sacrifice and containment of services that have been hacked or compromised.

-On point 4 (machine to machine preference) we’re still seeing too many humans trying to do stuff, trust the machine, machines trust machines, but what’s interesting is that Google are now looking at saying well let’s look at this from a machine device learning perspective, how your machine is playing, being used.
+On point 4 (machine-to-machine preference) we’re still seeing too many humans trying to do stuff, trust the machine, machines trust machines, but what’s interesting is that Google is now looking at saying well let’s look at this from a machine device learning perspective, how your machine is playing, being used.
 Your machine being a mobile so where it goes, how it’s moved, so they can see that as long as you’re moving the phone at these time periods as you do every other Monday to Friday, the chances are it’s you.
-If you then move to a different country and do something else, it kills their question whether it’s you.
+If you then move to a different country and do something else, it kills their question of whether it’s you.